ddinh0411/ROMSly/docs/Design.md

   - the name of the Menu Item
   - The quantity of the Menu Item

 - comboItem: This block allows for the creation of a combination of items (food and drink) to be added together into one item.
+To do so, this block takes in a variable number of menuItem blocks as inputs to group them into one single comboItem
   -

-- customerID:
-  -

-- Order:
-  -

-- add_Order:
-  -

-- delete_Order:
-  -

-- change_Order:
-  -

-- restartDB:
-  -
+- customerID: This block allows the user to provide a customer id for blocks like add_Order which require the id of the customer an action must be done for.
+This block takes in a single input, that being:
+  - an integer representing the customer id

+- Order: This block allows for the creation of a singular order consisting of:
+  - an integer, the customer id, for who this order belongs to
+  - a block representing the actual order itself (either a menuItem or comboItem block)

+- add_Order: This block adds an order to the OrderList table within the MySQL database.
+To do so, it takes in an input:
+  - an __ORDER__ block to add to the database

+- delete_Order: This block allows a user to delete an order from the OrderList table.
+To do so, it takes in a single input from the user:
+  - the __ORDER ID__ of the order to delete

+- change_Order: This block allows a user to modify an odrder that's currently stored in the database.
+Specifically, it can change the quantity of the item being ordered.
+To do so, this block takes in multiple inputs:
+  - the __ORDER ID__ of the order to modify
+  - the menu that the item the user wants to modify belongs to (Food / Drink)
+  - the name of the item being modified
+  - an integer representing the new quantity to change to

+- restartDB: This block will immediately restart the database system fresh by setting the SoftDeleted value of every entry in the OrderList table to one.

 ### Buttons